 As I outlined in my article Vari-Grind Sharpening System Setup, I recommend attaching rubber feet to the base of your sharpening system if it is a mobile unit.
 The rubber feet will reduce vibration and prevent the system from moving around.

 Also, a great addition to help clean up the metal filings easily are magnets.
 These strong magnets can be directly attached to the wood base on the sharpening system.
 Wrap an additional magnet with wax paper and attach the mounted magnet to easily remove the metal dust later over the garbage can.

 If you have mastered the art of hand sharpening your bowl gouges, I admire you.
 This is not a task suited for mere mortals.
-When I sharpen my tools I want two things; a consistently sharpened bevel angle, and little-wasted tool material.
+When I sharpen my tools, I want two things: a consistently sharpened bevel angle and little-wasted tool material.
 This system does both very well.
-I can go to the grinder and with a couple rotations of my wrist, my bowl gouge is perfect with little effort or waste.
+I can go to the grinder, and with a couple of rotations of my wrist, my bowl gouge is perfect with little effort or waste.

 I use the Oneway Vari-Grind Sharpening System, which consists of rails and guides that attach to the grinder to maintain consistent experiences each time to sharpen wood bowl turning tools.